 Hating baths.
 (To be fair some mules -- like some toddlers -- love baths.)

-All-around stubbornness, which is also a sign of their intelligence.
+All-around stubbornness (as stubborn as a mule), which truly is also a sign of their intelligence.
+They know they can win.

 Putting every disgusting thing they can find in their mouths.